 As an Edinburgh festival, a lot of participants do not realise that Edinburgh Science is a charity that provides free and subsidised events to benefit adults and children.

-Edinburgh Science are currently working with the University of Edinburgh’s Business School to undertake market research on current trends in fundraising, the findings of which will be made available to successful Challenge Respondents.
-In order to allow the completion of this work, applications for Challenge Respondents to this Challenge will not open until June 2020.
+Earlier this year, Edinburgh Science worked with students from the University of Edinburgh’s Business School to undertake market research on current trends in fundraising, the findings of which will be made available to successful Challenge Respondents.

-Edinburgh Science welcome any enquiries relating to their challenge and would encourage any potential respondents to engage with this year’s Edinburgh Science Festival, which will run from the 4th to 19th of April.
+Edinburgh Science welcome any enquiries relating to their challenge and would encourage any potential respondents to engage with this year’s digital iteration of the Edinburgh Science Festival, Elements of #EdSciFest, which can still be accessed through their website.